yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 fr_vecs = ft.load_model(str((PATH/'wiki.fr.bin')))
 ```

 We are going to convert it into a standard Python dictionary to make it a bit easier to work with.
-This is just going through each word with a dictionary comprehension and save it as a pickle dictionary, we're also going to get the words and their frequencoes
+This is just going through each word with a dictionary comprehension and save it as a pickle dictionary, we're also going to get the words and their frequencies.

 ```python
 def get_vecs(lang, ft_vecs):